Options

 The array option accepts multiple (zero or more) parameters.
 Its value is an array whose elements can be either the result of the parsing callback, one of the parameter choices, one of the parameter mapping values or the parameters themselves (by default).

-This option has the following sets of attributes:
+This option has the following sets of attributes: basic, value, environment, template, parameter, selection and the ones described below.

 Parameter separator